LasseRegin/SimpleNN/Readme.md

 # Neural Network

-Simple implementation of a Nerual Network trained using Stochastic Gradient Descent with momentum.
+Simple implementation of a Neural Network trained using Stochastic Gradient Descent with momentum.

 ## Supported python versions:
 * Python 2.7